Employment Contracts: Everything You Need to Know

 Not every job requires an employment contract, but for certain situations and recruits, a company may find it necessary to enter into such an agreement.
 All involved parties should read over the contract carefully so that everyone is clear on their rights and responsibilities.

 If you need help with employment contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.